 - Preparing and planning for a one-week cruise, including appropriate clothing, personal gear, and provisioning.

 - Describing the required documents and procedures for customs and immigration when cruising to a foreign port of entry.

 - Describing the minimum daily water requirements for all personnel on board as well as methods to conserve freshwater.

-Additional areas of study will focus upon first aid and preparation for seasickness and hypothermia as well as an understanding of fuel consumption for the purpose of planning successful sailing trips.
+Additional areas of study will focus on first aid and preparation for seasickness and hypothermia, as well as an understanding of fuel consumption for the purpose of planning successful sailing trips.

-ASA 104, Bareboat Cruising curriculum will cover Boat Systems such as describing safe galley procedures to enhance safety and minimize inherent dangers such as fire and spillage.
-Other topics covered include marine toilet operation, fundamental systems of larine diesel engines, fresh water tank operations, and power consumption while anchored.
+ASA 104, Bareboat Cruising curriculum will cover Boat Systems, such as describing safe galley procedures to enhance safety and minimize inherent dangers such as fire and spillage.
+Other topics covered include marine toilet operation, fundamental systems of marine diesel engines, freshwater tank operations, and power consumption while anchored.

 You’ll expand on your knowledge of the terminology of Navigation and Weather and be able to explain and identify the following coastal navigation terms, using a chart or diagrams as appropriate: Speed, Time, Distance, Tidal Range, Tidal Current, Track, Course, Heading, Bearing, Fix, True, Magnetic, Variation, Deviation, Line of Position (LOP).
 You will also be able to describe actions to be taken in various weather conditions.

-You will be build upon Skills in ASA 104 Bareboat Cruising that will prepare you to perform the duties of skipper and crew on a live-aboard coastal cruise of at least 48 hours.
+You will be building upon Skills in ASA 104 Bareboat Cruising that will prepare you to perform the duties of skipper and crew on a live-aboard coastal cruise of at least 48 hours.

 Systems skills will include: